atomisthq/docs/docs/user/index.md

 Atomist helps you work with GitHub in two ways:

-1. By enabling webhooks, your automations can react to GitHub activities such as Pushes, Pull Requests, or Issues.
+1. By enabling webhooks, your automations can react to GitHub activities such as pushes, pull requests, or issues.
-2. Automations can expose Commands that access GitHub through the v3 api, authorized by OAuth tokens.
+2. Automations can expose commands that access GitHub through the v3 api, authorized by OAuth tokens.
     Each user on your team must independently authorize Atomist -- this means that your users remain within the boundaries of the existing GitHub security model.
 Atomist acts on _behalf_ of your users, not _instead_ of them.

-### GitHub User authorization
+### GitHub user authorization

 When the Atomist bot first arrives in a team, it will send a Direct Message to the authorizing user, requesting that they authorize Atomist